nselvar/nselvar.github.io/about.md

 a never-ending puzzle that I am passionately engaged in solving.
 I believe in the power of programming to transform and improve the lives of people around the world.

-I’m a quick-learning, curious developer that is confident in both machine learning and back-end programming.
+I’m a quick-learning, curious developer who is confident in both machine learning and back-end programming.
 I love tackling tough problems and I pride myself on my ability to come up with creative solutions and communicate effectively.